ulmefors/CarND-Vehicle-Detection/README.md

 [file: `classifier.py`](./lib/classifier.py)

 ## Sliding windows
-_A sliding window approach has been implemented, where overlapping tiles in each test image are classified as vehicle or non-vehicle.
-Some justification has been given for the particular implementation chosen._

 In order to find vehicles, we scan each image (video frame) with vehicle-sized rectangular windows.
 The size and position of the window must be sufficiently similar to the vehicle in order to generate a match.
 Three sizes (128, 96, and 64 pixels) are used and snapshots are taken at regular intervals such that the windows overlap.
 Smaller windows scan near the center of the image (close to the horizon), and larger boxes near the base of the image (close to the det`ecting car).
 We take care to avoid sliding windows in areas where we do not expect to find vehicles in order to save computing resources and reduce number of false positives.

 | 128x128 | 96x96 | 64x64 |